awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 Because `ses:no-track` isn't a standard HTML attribute, Amazon SES automatically removes it from the version of the email that arrives in your recipients' inboxes\.

 You can also disable click tracking for all messages that you send using a specific configuration set\.
-To disable click tracking, modify the configuration set event destination so that it doesn't capture click events\.
-For more information, see [Managing event destinations in Amazon SES](event-publishing-managing-event-destinations.md)\.
+To disable click tracking, modify the configuration set event destination so that it doesn't capture click events\. \.

 ### Q3\.
 How many links can be tracked in each email?<a name="sending-metric-faqs-clicks-q3"></a>